-Passive Foreign Investment Company Rules.
-We believe that we should not be treated as a passive foreign investment company, or PFIC, for United States federal income tax purposes, but this conclusion is a factual determination that is made annually and thus may be subject to change.
+PFIC Rules.
+We believe that we should not currently be treated as a PFIC for United States federal income tax purposes and we do not expect to become a PFIC in the foreseeable future.
+However, this conclusion is a factual determination that is made annually and thus may be subject to change.
+It is therefore possible that we could become a PFIC in a future taxable year.